ExpressVPN vs Proton VPN: which VPN is better?

 Proton VPN has gone through a few rounds of audits by third parties like SEC Consult, Mozilla, and Securitum.
 In its latest security audit, Securitum confirmed Proton VPN’s no-logs claim.
 You could also check out its open-source code for yourself if you’re still wary.

-Likewise, ExpressVPN has been rigorously audited.
-Its no-logs policy was independently audited by PricewaterhouseCoopers, one of the Big Four accounting companies, in 2019.
+Likewise, ExpressVPN has been audited rigorously.
+Its no-logs policy was independently audited quite recently, in 2022, by KPMG.
 The firm verified ExpressVPN’s no-logs policy.

 Speed comparison: ExpressVPN vs Proton VPN